BigPolarBear1/Factorization_new/README.md

 It's only a matter of time until I truely start breaking barriers with my research..
 I started at the most granular/basic level and worked my way up, all of this has given me a very intuitive feel for the problem, even if it took me 2 years (I started with pre-highschool math knowledge), I know I can succeed eventually.
 I already know that for the remainder of my life, I am going to keep grinding this problem, I am not ever quitting this.. this is something I need to solve, no matter the personal cost.

 Anyway, will upload a version that can get above 200 bit on a laptop later this week.

+Update: Hmm, just quickly reading through a GNFS paper... it does have a much more elaborate way of finding smooths...
+I should check if there is some way I can integrate that into my PoC somehow.